baptistesoulard/Production-plan-optimization/README.md

 This project aims at providing a solution for planning optimization.
 The example shown here is a manufacturing company that need to optimize its daily production plan in order to reduce the costs.

-More and more constraints are considered from Model 1 to Model 7, the most sophisticated.
-Here is a brief introduction of each of these models:
+Each model is an improvement of the previou sone, here is a brief comment about each file:

 ### Part 1:
 - Model 1:
   Daily requirement in number of hours to allocate between 3 different production lines, on the same day.